FelixLaufer/CUDARegistration/README.md

 # CUDARegistration
-Collection of highly parallel large matrix operations and phase correlation routines for template registration and motion estimation implemented in C++/CUDA
+Collection of large matrix operations and phase correlation routines for template registration and motion estimation implemented in C++/CUDA